 The virus that causes COVID-19, called the SARS-CoV-2 virus, has an outer crown (or “corona”) of protein spikes.

 These protein spikes are one of the first things that your body detects when it encounters the virus.
 After your body recognizes them as foreign proteins, it triggers an immune response.
 This process can take a while, which gives the virus time to reproduce and spread throughout your body.

 You might be wondering why you can’t get sick if you’re exposed to the virus’s spike proteins.
 Because the vaccine exposes your cells to just the proteins and not the rest of the virus, it can’t make you sick.
 So how does the vaccine accomplish this?
 In a very clever way, actually.

 The COVID-19 vaccine contains the genetic material that codes for those spike proteins.
 Just like an architect needs the blueprints to build a house, the virus particles need genetic material to create spike proteins.

-Rather than trying to cram the proteins themselves into the vaccine, scientists used blueprints of genetic material instead so the architects in your cells can recreate the spike proteins.
-The viral genetic material (mRNA or DNA, depending on the brand of vaccine) doesn’t stick around and degrades quickly, so you don’t have viral blueprints floating around forever.
-Because only the protein spike code is in the vaccine, the virus can’t build itself in your cells (CDC, 2020).
+Rather than trying to cram the proteins themselves into the vaccine, scientists used blueprints instead so the architects in your cells can recreate the spike proteins.
+The blueprints (mRNA or DNA, depending on the brand of vaccine) don’t stick around and degrade quickly, so you don’t have viral genetic material floating around forever.
+Because only the protein spike code is in the vaccine, your body doesn’t have the blueprints to build the whole virus meaning there’s no risk of infection from the shot (CDC, 2020).